Choumiko/SmartTrains/README.md

 ***
 Changelog
 ---
+1.1.8

+ - fixed error when setting a train to a line with Autorefuel active

 1.1.7

  - disabled loading saves with a SmartTrains version < 0.3.97 (You can still update them by downloading SmartTrains 1.1.6 manually)